-Dr. Andrew Schroeder is the Vice President of Research and Analysis for Direct Relief.
-He leads Direct Relief’s work in GIS mapping, epidemiological analysis and humanitarian informatics.
+Dr. Andrew Schroeder is the Co-Director of CrisisReady, as well as the Vice President of Research and Analysis for Direct Relief.

 His work has been published or featured in publications including Science, The Lancet, The New York Times, The Washington Post, Fast Company, Motherboard Vice, Wired, The New Humanitarian, Prehospital and Disaster Medicine, and the International Journal of Cancer.
 He has worked in a consulting and advisory capacity for the United Nations Development Program (UNDP) and the World Food Programme (WFP).